amonsadhu/sAmon.github.io/README.md

     <h1>Amon Sadhu</h1>

     <div class="description-box">
         Hello!
 I am Electronics and Communication Engineering student with a keen interest in building impactful projects.
-I specialize in web development, software engineering, and data analysis.
+I specialize in web development, software engineering, and some hardware projects.
 My passion lies in creating innovative solutions to real-world problems through technology.
 With a strong foundation in programming and a creative mindset, I am constantly exploring new technologies and frameworks to enhance my skills and broaden my horizons.
     </div>

     <h2>My Technical Projects</h2>